 How Original Hearing Dates Are Set Back to Top

 Eligibility for an original parole grant hearing is determined by the sentence given by the court (Utah Administrative Rule R671-201).
-Original parole grant hearings, on cases where a life has been taken, are determined by the Board on a case-by-case basis.

-Use of Guidelines Back to Top
+Use of Sentencing Guidelines Back to Top

 Victim Notification and Involvement in Hearings Back to Top

 Utah laws require that victims be notified of original parole grant hearings and rehearings (Utah Code 77-27-5(2)(a) and 77-27-9.5).
 Prior to April 29, 1996, a victim was defined as an individual against whom the offender committed a felony or class A misdemeanor offense for which the hearing is being held, or a victim of record.
 After April 29, 1996, for the purpose of the right to be present and heard at a public hearing as provided by 77-38-2(9)(a) and 77-38-3(7)(a), a victim of crime also includes any victim originally named in the allegation of criminal conduct who is not a victim of the offense to which the offender entered a negotiated plea of guilty.
 A business may qualify as a victim for purposes of testifying.